 Sometimes I hear questions like why is my French Silk Pie gritty or why is my French Silk Pie grainy.
 It is because it is not mixed enough at the start.
 When you cream the butter and sugar together, you want to do that for a couple minutes, until it really is fluffy.
 Then as you add the other ingredients and beat, it should get nice and smooth.

 This French Silk Pie will need to be kept in the fridge.
 You can cover it and keep it in there for about 4 days before it will start to melt and and separate.

 - Red Velvet Brownies

 - 3 oz unsweetened chocolate, melted and cooled

 - 1 cup butter, softened

-- 1 cup sugar
+- 1 cup granulated sugar

-- 1 tsp vanilla
+- 1 teaspoon vanilla extract

-- 4 pasteurized eggs
+- 4 large pasteurized eggs (see notes)

 - 1 cup heavy cream

 - 1/3 cup powdered sugar

 - In a stand mixer beat butter for 2 minutes, until fluffy.
 Gradually add the sugar, continuing to beat until light and fluffy.
 Mix in cooled chocolate and vanilla.

 - Add the eggs 1 at a time.
 Beat on medium-high for 2 minutes after each addition.
 It should be light and fluffy when you are done.